driusan/dewm/src/ResizingWindows.md

 sum up the SizeDeltas, subtract that from the width, and divide the remaining space equally.

+(Similar reasoning applies to windows as columns, with width and height inverted)

 The next problem we're going to have is: what is the active column?
 We have a pointer to the activeWindow, not the activeColumn.
 We could add a pointer to the ManagedWindow type, but so far our approach of just going through all of